Classix Nouveaux: Formation

 The break-up of X-Ray Spex directly precipitated Classix Nouveaux's inception, when ex-X-Ray Spex members Jak Airport (guitar) and B.P.
-Hurding (drums) placed an advertisement placed in Melody Maker, searching for a new lead singer.
+Hurding (drums) placed an advertisement in Melody Maker, searching for a new lead singer.
 Sal Solo (formerly with The News) answered the advertisement, and the three musicians then joined with bassist Mik Sweeney to form Classix Nouveaux.
 Their first gig was on 25 August 1979 at London's Music Machine (which would later become the Camden Palace and is now called KOKO).
 With publicity growing for the band, their dramatic and heavily made-up image led to the music press associating them with the burgeoning New Romantic movement.
 Jak Airport was replaced by Gary Steadman during the same year.

 In 1980, the band recorded a four track session for Capital Radio and one track, "Robot's Dance", was played regularly by DJ Nicky Horne.
 This attracted the interest of the United Artists record company (then part of the EMI group), but as negotiations dragged on, the band decided to release the track as their debut single on their own ESP label.
 They also performed for the first time on television on Thames TV in London.
 "Robot's Dance" spent eleven weeks on the UK Indie Chart, reaching No. 22, and became a popular alternative dance floor track.
 The group's second single, "Nasty Little Green Men", followed on 10 November 1980.